 12. Emphasize the Insignificance of Humans

 As humans, we have the tendency to think of ourselves as the center of the universe.
 We place great importance on our own existence.
 It is sometimes refreshing and often perplexing to show just how insignificant we are and highlight how epic and immense the world that we live in, really is.
-With drone photography you can easily create this kind of picture.
+With drone photography, you can easily create this kind of picture.

 13. Use Height to Create Illusions

 As mentioned above, drones can be used to highlight our own insignificance.
 But they can be used to create amazing illusions.
-This is best achieved using other people in your drone photography.
+This is best achieved using other people in your drone photos.
 For example, you could get people to lie down in a certain way and make them look as if they were in danger, or floating.
 The possibilities are endless.
 As a photographer, you can let your creativity run wild and produce some impressive illusions.

 14. Look for Contrasting Colors

 Aside from lines and patterns, drone photography also outlines epic contrasts in colors.
-Once you get up high, you can appreciate the variety of color that the world’s landscape has to offer.
+Once you get up high, you can appreciate the variety of colors that the world’s landscape has to offer.
 From a grounded perspective, a stark contrast in color isn’t always noticeable.
 Add to that the fact that sometimes we just can’t see the differences that clearly.

 When piloting your drone, look for bold splits in color.
 Prime examples include beaches and water, forests and roads, and cityscapes.
 These landscapes have huge differences in color.
 In the example below, we can see the bold blues of the sea, the pale yellows of the sand, and the bright greens of the grass – the contrast is pleasing.